InsertKoinIO/koin-annotations/docs/reference/koin-annotations/scope.md

 )
 ```

-The above code is equivalent to generated:
+The above code is equivalent to generate:

 ```kotlin
 factory { Myfactory(getScope("my_scope_id").get()) }